10 Reasons Tokyo DisneySea Is Disney’s Best Park

 The park uses everything from Venetian gondolas to the elevated Tokyo DisneySea Electric Railway, which is their version of the PeopleMover, in my opinion.
 Boats, cars, and other forms of transportation abound, not only serving utilitarian purposes, but also giving the park that ever-important kinetic energy.

-Additionally, Journey to the Center of the Earth was barely edged out by Radiator Springs Racers.
-Another attraction that everyone but me seems to love, Toy Story Mania, has its best version at Tokyo DisneySea.
-It may not have classics like Pirates of the Caribbean or Haunted Mansion, but Tokyo DisneySea does have great versions of several new-classics, plus several original attractions that are not to be missed.
+Two other attractions that everyone but me seems to love, Toy Story Mania and Soaring, have their best versions at Tokyo DisneySea.
+The park may not have classics like Pirates of the Caribbean or Haunted Mansion, but Tokyo DisneySea does have great versions of several new-classics, plus several original attractions that are not to be missed.
 Take a look at our overview of every Tokyo DisneySea attraction to get an idea of the full lineup.

 Don’t get me wrong, I love Main Street USA and the American Adventure, but in the latter, once you get past the amazing American Adventure attraction, there’s not a ton of detail to the pavilion.
 It’s just a large mansion.
 Contrast that with the Morocco pavilion.
 Other Americana in the U.S. parks delicately toes the line between sentimentality and kitschy.